《上一篇 ▲ 回目錄 ▲ 下一篇》

-That surely also isn’t expected.
+That surely also is not expected.
 Certainly, they will also be so happy about the fact that it gives you joy.

 - That is very sweet, and the relations between you all and us seem to me to be almost as they were at an earlier time, before the unfortunate difficulties found their beginning.

-- But it still isn’t so far, even though I hope very much that everything will be as affectionate as earlier.
+- But it is not yet time again, although I very much hope that everything will be as loving as it used to be.

 - We also hope that for all of you and ourselves, but the decision is still pending, which should fall within the first two weeks of March.

-- You know what demands are placed, and only with their fulfillment can everything be brought back into normality.
+- You know what demands are placed, and only with their fulfilment can everything be brought back into normality.

 - In particular, Herbert and H. play a certain important role in this, which must find its correctness by the beginning of the month of March.

 特別是，Herbert 和 H 在其中扮演了重要角色，狀況必須在三月初找到正確的方向。